 The Bandits CAWL program supports the transition from NVWF to CAWL by offering reduced registration fees for first year Bandits CAWL program wrestlers who desire to also continue to compete with the NVWF club of choice.
 Transition wrestlers (e.g. dual CAWL/NVWF registration) are expected to prioritize CAWL program activities over NVWF activities.

-Bandits also support the transition from NVWF/CAWL to High School varsity by offering reduced registration fees for 9th grade JV wrestlers.
+Bandits also support the transition from NVWF/CAWL to High School varsity by offering reduced registration fees for JV wrestlers.
 To be eligible, JV wrestlers must be 15 or under on 31 December of the current season.
-JV wrestlers are encouraged to attend Bandits CAWL practices, but are allowed to practice with their HS.
+JV wrestlers still practice with their HS, but can optionally attend Bandits CAWL practices.
 JV wrestlers are issued a Bandits singlet at no cost.

 Bandits wrestlers are taught to “Dream-Decide-Do”.
 “Bandits Style” is aggressive, offensive, and highly technical.
 Bandits out-work their opponents.
 Bandits never quit.
 “Bandits Style” requires wrestlers to give their absolute mental, physical and intellectual best, regardless of the score, time remaining, or quality of opponent.
 Bandits CAWL wrestlers will often compete against superior competition where losses are probable.
 Constant improvement in the quality of each wrestler’s performance (vs. match outcome) is the focus.
 This philosophy has proved to produce the desired results overtime, without “burnout”.